majcen-dev/cors-api-proxy/README.md

 ## User interface

-The UI on the homepage will help you to construct GET and POST requests.
+The UI on the homepage will help you to construct GET and POST requests and provide you with JavaScript code to invoke them when appropriate.

 ### Live version:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; https://majcen-cors-api-proxy.herokuapp.com <br/>